Eboreg/slida/README.md

 options:
-  -h, --help            show this help message and exit --interval INTERVAL, -i INTERVAL
+  -h, --help            show this help message and exit --list-transitions    List available transitions and exit --print-config        Also print debug info about the current config --auto                Enable auto-advance (default) --no-auto             Negates --auto
+  --debug               Output various debug stuff to console (default) --no-debug            Negates --debug
+  --hidden              Include hidden files and directories --no-hidden           Negates --hidden (default) --interval, -i INTERVAL
-                        Auto-advance interval, in seconds (default: 20) --order {name,created,modified,random}, -o {name,created,modified,random}
+                        Auto-advance interval, in seconds (default: 20) --order, -o ORDER     Default: random
-                        Default: random
-  --transition-duration TRANSITION_DURATION, -td TRANSITION_DURATION
+  --recursive, -R       Iterate through subdirectories (default) --no-recursive        Negates --recursive
+  --reverse, -r         Reverse the image order --no-reverse          Negates --reverse (default) --symlinks            Follow symlinks (default) --no-symlinks         Negates --symlinks
+  --tiling              Tile images horizontally (default) --no-tiling           Negates --tiling --transition-duration, -td TRANSITION_DURATION
                         In seconds; 0 = no transitions (default: 0.3)
-  --transitions TRANSITIONS [TRANSITIONS ...]
-                        One or more transitions to use (default: use them all) --exclude-transitions EXCLUDE_TRANSITIONS [EXCLUDE_TRANSITIONS ...]
-                        One or more transitions NOT to use --list-transitions    List available transitions and exit --print-config        Also print debug info about the current config --auto                Enable auto-advance (default) --no-auto             Disable auto-advance --recursive, -R       Iterate through subdirectories --no-recursive        Do not iterate through subdirectories (default) --reverse, -r         Reverse the image order --no-reverse          Do not reverse the image order (default) --tiling              Tile images horizontally (default) --no-tiling           Do not tile images horizontally --hidden              Include hidden files and directories --no-hidden           Do not include hidden files and directories (default)
+  --transition, -t TRANSITIONS
+                        Transitions to use.
+Repeat the argument for multiple transitions.
+Default: use them all --exclude-transition, -et EXCLUDE_TRANSITIONS
+                        Transition NOT to use.
+Repeat the argument for multiple transitions
 ```

-`--transitions` and `--exclude-transitions` govern which effects will be used for transitioning between images.
+`--transition` and `--exclude-transition` govern which effects will be used for transitioning between images.
 The full list of transitions is available in `slida.transitions.TRANSITION_PAIRS`.
 Explicit exclusion overrides explicit inclusion.
-However, there is one special case: `--transitions all` on the command line overrides all other transition settings and simply includes all of them.
+However, there is one special case: `--transition all` on the command line overrides all other transition settings and simply includes all of them.

 Press `?` in the GUI for keyboard mapping info.